Petral Consulting Co.

 Ethylene, polyethylene exports

 Coproduct propylene supply depends primarily on the use of propane, normal butane, naphtha, and other heavy feeds.
-In second-half 2021, monthly survey results showed USGC plant demand for LPG feeds (propane, normal butane) was 302,000 b/d, with demand for heavy feeds at 127,000 b/d.
-Combined demand for LPG and heavy feeds was 430,000 b/d, accounting for 20.1% of fresh feeds to regional plants.
-If hurricanes had not caused 120 days of downtime for two of southeast Louisiana’s multifeed plants, second-half 2021 demand for heavy feeds would have been 30,000-35,000 b/d higher than first-half 2021, though total demand for LPG and heavy feeds still would have remained below combined demand during the previous 6-month period.
+In first-half 2021, monthly survey results showed USGC plant demand for LPG feeds (propane, normal butane) was 371,000 b/d, with demand for heavy feeds at 112,500 b/d.
+Combined demand for LPG and heavy feeds accounted for 26.6% of fresh feeds to all Texas plants and 23.7% for Louisiana plants.

 Table 5 shows Petral Consulting’s estimates of coproduct propylene supply.